pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 export default ChatScreen
 ```

-Remember to update **"YOUR INSTANCE LOCATOR"**.
+Remember to replace **"YOUR INSTANCE LOCATOR"** with yours that you noted earlier.

 Again, starting from the top:

 * First, we import `Chatkit`
 * Then, instantaite our Chatkit `ChatManager` with our `instanceLocator`, `userId` (from `this.props.currentUsername`), and a custom `TokenProvider`.
-The `TokenProvider` points to the `/authenticate` route which we defined earlier
+The `TokenProvider` points to the `/authenticate` route we defined earlier
 * Once `ChatManager` has been initialised, we can call `connect`. `connect` happens asynchronously and a [`Promise`](https://developers.google.com/web/fundamentals/primers/promises) is returned.
-If you have followed these steps exaclty, you will connect.
-That being said, watch out for any `console.error`s in case you you missed something.
+If you've followed these steps exaclty, you will connect.
+That being said, watch out for any `console.error`s in case you you missed something

 ## Step 7.
 Create a Chatkit room